prediagnose/PrediagnoseAppInfo/README.md

 Any dispute arising from the parties' cooperation and this agreement must be settled by the parties by negotiation.
 Disputes which cannot be settled by the parties must be settled pursuant to Danish law by the Copenhagen City Court as the exclusive jurisdiction.
 This is not a hindrance for bringing the case before the Danish Maritime and Commercial court or the Eastern High Court pursuant to the rules thereon in force at any time.
 For further information, inquiries or assistance you may contact PreDiagnose.
 Customer Service is available in ways specified on the website or in the apps.
 The channels for support might differ from time-to-time.

+AppendiX A is available in the following link: https://www.prediagnose.com/appendix-a

 ### Contact Information
 ###### PreDiagnose ApS